-These are reasonable moves.
-Failed payments account for 20–40% of total subscription churn, and recovering them matters.
-But here's what that playbook misses: it only addresses the minority of churn.
-The majority — between 60 and 80% of all subscription cancellations — is voluntary.
+Most subscription teams reach for the wrong lever when churn becomes a problem.
+They improve dunning sequences, add smart payment retries, optimise cancellation flows.
+These are reasonable moves — failed payments account for 20–40% of total subscription churn, and recovering them matters.
+But it only addresses the minority.
+Between 60 and 80% of all subscription cancellations are voluntary.
 The customer didn't lose access because their card expired.
 They decided to leave.
 On purpose.
-Often after a moment where they felt ignored, frustrated, or underserved.

 No dunning sequence recovers a customer who made a deliberate decision.
 And no billing platform prevents a cancellation that was triggered by a 3-day-old unanswered support ticket.